-9.10 The Council is committed to reviewing and amending the methods and level of engagement with the community in response to ongoing feedback on the effectiveness of the community engagement undertaken and the development of new channels of communication.
+- 9.10.
+The Council is committed to reviewing and amending the methods and level of engagement with the community in response to ongoing feedback on the effectiveness of the community engagement undertaken. - 9.11.
+The Council is actively seeking new and innovative ways to communicate and engage with the community.

-10 Appendix A - Implementing Consultation Methods

-- 10.1 The Council recognises that there are different levels of interaction between the Planning team and the community: - NOTIFICATION providing information, for example through leaflets, advertising and ongoing awareness programmes. - CONSULTATION consulting you on your views, for example through surveys, exhibitions and formal consultation processes. - PARTICIPATION such as in workshops where you would be actively involved in identifying needs and priorities. - 10.2 The Council recognises the community's expectation that everyone receives information and has an opportunity to participate and comment.
-However, where documents relate to a specific area or issue such as a Neighbourhood Plan for a defined parish area only organisations and individuals with specific relevance to this area or issue would be more actively involved.

-10.3 The below table shows how you could be involved, for which documents and when in the process.
+- 10. Appendix A Implementing Consultation Methods - 10.1.
+The Council recognises that there are different levels of interaction between the Planning team and the community: - Notification providing information, for example through text messages, leaflets, email and post, advertising and ongoing awareness programmes. - Consultation consulting you on your views, for example through surveys, interactive maps and portals, exhibitions and formal consultation processes. - Participation such as in workshops where you would be actively involved in identifying needs and priorities - 10.2.
+The Council recognises the community's expectation that everyone receives information and has an opportunity to participate and comment.
+However, where documents relate to a specific area or issue such as a Neighbourhood Plan for a defined parish area only organisations and individuals with specific relevance to this area or issue would be more actively involved. - 10.3.
+The below table shows how you could be involved, for which documents and when in the process.